 Well, but how the hell do I know which one am I?!

-It’s alright if you’ve never tried BDSM, you might not know.
+It’s alright if you’ve never tried BDSM; you might not know.

 So, let me give you a brief overview of different BDSM play options:

-- Dominant: the person who takes control (and responsibility) over BDSM sessions and/or relationships.
+The person who takes control (and responsibility) over BDSM sessions and/or relationships.

-- Submissive: the person who is giving away their power, physically, emotionally, or both.
+The person who is giving away their power, physically, emotionally, or both.

-- Switch: someone who enjoys both sides of the spectrum, being the submissive and dominant one during the BDSM play.
+Someone who enjoys both sides of the spectrum, being the submissive and dominant one during the BDSM play.

 If you’re just testing the waters, knowing your position might be enough, and then you can discover more play options down the line.

-Chances are, you can feel it under your skin, which one you prefer.
+Chances are, you can feel it under your skin; which one you prefer.
 If not, just think about what turns you on.

 Are you getting heated only thinking about your partner tying you up and doing whatever they want with your body?